dgerabagi/aiascent-dev/src/Artifacts/A4-Universal-Task-Checklist.md

 # Author: AI Model & Curator

-# Updated on: C11 (Add tasks for visual fixes and feature implementation)
+# Updated on: C7 (Complete Cycle 6 tasks, Add Cycle 7 tasks for navigation and layout)

   - **Key/Value for A0:**
   - **Description:** A structured checklist for tracking development tasks, feedback, and bugs for the aiascent.dev project, organized by file packages and complexity.